Documentation

 • Worlds / dimensions you enter

 All collected data comes from information the server sends to every connected client during normal gameplay.
-Archivist records and aggregates it.
 Logs are saved locally as JSON files.
-Uploading to an API endpoint is entirely optional -- the mod is fully functional offline.
+Uploading to the Archivist platform is entirely optional.

 Installation